Hervé L. Leroux: Becoming Hervé L. Leroux

-Leroux (the name change was suggested by Karl Lagerfeld – "He told me, 'Call yourself Leroux because your hair is red – not as red as it was, because you are older – but anyway it works, and everyone will know who you are.'") founded his own independently-financed couture house, Hervé L. Leroux, delivering his first dresses for spring 2000.
+The "Léger" name was itself Lagerfeld's suggestion, on the grounds that "Peugnet" would be too difficult for Americans to pronounce.
+After Leroux lost the rights to it, Lagerfeld again proposed a new name: "He told me, 'Call yourself Leroux because your hair is red – not as red as it was, because you are older – but anyway it works, and everyone will know who you are.'"
+Leroux founded his own independently-financed couture house, Hervé L. Leroux, delivering his first dresses for spring 2000.
 The design studio and store were, and still are, located at 32 rue Jacob in the heart of Paris' Left Bank, in the former boutique and store of the late famed antique dealer and decorator Madeleine Castaing, a location and enterprise he dubbed "the smallest couture shop in the world."
 There Leroux developed a new concept of made-to-measure jersey dresses created by hand.

 Style

 As creative director of Paris-based house Guy Laroche from 2004 to 2006, he dressed Hilary Swank for her 2005 Oscar appearance in a backless midnight-blue jersey dress.
 In 2007, the firm branched into ready-to-wear.

 In November 2012, Leroux teamed with the NYC based, boutique fragrance brand Joya to create a candle which comes in a matte black glass container cut on a slant to mimic a bias drape.